cr-norris/karma-bird-house/_spaces/work.md

 images:
   - 'https://ucarecdn.com/f7dfcbe6-e40b-4e20-b2a0-d8b493efe940~1/nth/0/'
 ---

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Nulla aliquet sapien vitae turpis molestie congue.
-Donec dictum sollicitudin magna, sed elementum nisi dapibus quis.
-Mauris scelerisque sapien urna, in suscipit tortor sodales vel.
-Suspendisse quis porta neque, ac tempor lectus.
-Quisque pharetra odio id augue aliquet, sed eleifend lorem tristique.
-Donec pretium sagittis ante, nec porttitor diam lacinia ut.
-Phasellus congue volutpat nunc eget aliquam.
-Fusce rutrum dui libero, a lobortis massa efficitur sed.
-Quisque at nisi augue.
+### The heart of Karma is our community of people and companies who energize the building with an interdisciplinary culture and a common creative spirit.

+We offer over 50 studios and offices ranging in size from single person spaces to spaces with their own conference rooms, and kitchenettes for larger groups.
+The building is secure and safe with 24-hour digital key card access for building tenants.
+Every floor offers comfortably appointed and open shared common areas designed to enhance the natural community connections that the building was created for.

+Other standard amenities include:

-- Wifi included
+* Wifi included
-- 24-hour access to secure building for leased office spaces
+* 24-hour access to secure building for leased office spaces
-- Dedicated business address and mailboxes
+* Dedicated business address and mailboxes
-- Common areas and conference rooms
+* Common areas and conference rooms
-- Daily shipping and courier pickup
+* Daily shipping and courier pickup
-- Kitchen space with open seating
+* Kitchen space with open seating
-- Indoor and outdoor bike parking
+* Indoor and outdoor bike parking
-- Showers and locker rooms
+* Showers and locker rooms

-Aenean vulputate ligula in elit laoreet, sit amet imperdiet arcu gravida.
-Pellentesque non nisi sit amet tortor egestas pulvinar.
-In laoreet congue imperdiet.
-Ut aliquam, urna eu vulputate ullamcorper, nunc tortor lobortis neque, sit amet rhoncus libero ante non arcu.
+Additionally we offer a number of additional services to support different needs, these include:

-- Office cleaning service
+* An office cleaning service
--  Color copier and printer
+* Color copier and printer
-- On-site parking available
+* On-site parking
-- Rooftop Conference Apace
+* Rooftop conference space

+There are a few spaces currently available, but in case we don't have exactly what you're looking for we maintain a wait-list and notify people based on availabilities and needs.
+Please contact Giovanna for more info on how to sign up.